 A clear sky on a weather app is only half the story.
 At 43.5°–45°N you are peering through hundreds of kilometres of low-altitude atmosphere on any given night.
 Here is everything that can stand between you and the lights.

 There is much debate about the moon.
-Albeit if there are atmospheric elements at play this can be true — it's not the moon you loathe, it's those pesky layers of moisture, cloud, smoke and fog.
+Though if there are atmospheric elements at play this can be true, it's not the moon you loathe, it's those pesky layers of moisture, cloud, smoke and fog.
 The moon can actually be a useful tool for locking focus if stars aren't giving you enough contrast.

-Ontario shoulder seasons are some of the best aurora windows of the year.
-They are also most likely to end your shoot early if you aren't prepared.
-Dew forms fast on a cold lens and frost forms faster — either will soften your image so gradually you may not notice until you're home wondering why everything looks like it was shot through a shower door.
+Ontario's transitional seasons are some of the best aurora windows of the year.
+The same conditions that make the sky perform are also the ones that will quietly ruin your shot.
+Dew forms fast on a cold lens and frost forms faster, either will soften your image so gradually you may not notice until you're home wondering why everything looks like it was shot through a shower door.

-I tell you this because the most common thing that stops new chasers from even trying is the belief that they need better gear.
-You don't.
-You need to go outside.
+I tell you this because a common thing that stops new chasers from even trying is the belief that they need better gear or fancy cameras.
+Which you don't.
+You do need to go outside.
 The aurora does not care what camera you're holding.
 What separates a good aurora photograph from a missed one is almost never the equipment.
-It is being there, being ready, and understanding your light.
+It is being there, being ready, and understanding your light and getting to know your camera of choice in order to manipulate it.
+On quieter aurora nights, I call those teaching moments.
+Where I learn to use the time I've taken to learn something new in night sky shooting, the fields and shorelines are the best teachers but you need some simple basics first.

 These settings are built from kit lenses at 44° north across hundreds of nights.
 Use them as your launch pad, not your destination.
 The best setting is always the one that captures what you're seeing.
 Adjust up or down to your suiting.